condense9/hark-lang/guide/src/why.md

 serverless infrastructure to get all the benefits, but doesn't expose the complexity.

-Using Teal means you get a solid, infrequently changing, and well-understood infrastructure platform, rather than manually wiring together complicated flow-charts yourself.
+Using Hark means you get a solid, infrequently changing, and well-understood infrastructure platform, rather than manually wiring together complicated flow-charts yourself.

 ## Other approaches

-Teal was originally created for building serverless data pipelines, and this is its primary use-case.
+Hark was originally created for building serverless data pipelines, and this is its primary use-case.
 There are a couple of common ways to process data in AWS.

-Here's how Teal stacks up.
+Here's how Hark stacks up.

 | Method                                 | Fully Serverless? | Familiar programming model?                 | Local testing possible? | Setup time    |
 |----------------------------------------|-------------------|---------------------------------------------|-------------------------|---------------|